W11 Opera is proud to have the following professions currently working with us. Their knowledge and expertise ……

 Neil Irish, Set Designer

-Recent projects have been Jekyll and Hyde in Hong Kong and London, Wind in the willows and the Taming of the Shrew for Guildford Shakespeare Company, and Il Trittico for Opera Holland Park.
-Forthcoming projects include Look Back In Anger for Derby and Bolton Octagon, A Tale of Two Cities in Hong Kong, China and Edinburgh Festivale.
-The Cambridge Greek Plays 2013 and the Glass Knight, a new opera by Philip Sutherland for Saffron Hall.
-And Centerentola for Opera Holland Park 2016 season.
-Future projects for next year include.
-Don Giovanni for OHP.
-A UK Tour of the Rock Opera Tommy.
-Betrayal by Pinter for Derby Theatres, and the UK Spring Tour of English Touring Opera.
+Recent projects have been Jekyll and Hyde in Hong Kong and London, Wind in the Willows and The Taming of the Shrew for Guildford Shakespeare Company, for Opera Holland Park, Look Back in Anger for Derby and Bolton Octagon, A Tale of Two Cities in Hong Kong, China and Edinburgh Festival, the Cambridge Greek Play 2016 and The Glass Knight, a new opera by Philip Sunderland for Saffron Hall, Hansel and Gretel and Betrayal by Harold Pinter for Derby Theatres, and the UK Spring Tour of English Touring Opera.
 Neil also designed both the set and costumes for a UK tour of the rock opera Tommy.

 Anett Black, Costume Designer

-Anett’s costume design work includes Pippin, 9-5, Hair, The Fix (Ivy Arts Centre), and The Picture of Dorian Grey at the Trafalgar Studio; Pygmalion, Jekyll and Hyde, Christmas Carol for European Arts Italian tour; Bacchae for aod (open air theatre at the National Trust), Don’t Dribble on the Dragon for The People’s Theatre Company; Henry V, King Arthur for Guildford Shakespeare Company; MIL-STD -1815 Alan Turing for Goldsmith College; Doubt and Pygmalion for Enigma theatre; The Promise (Elizabeth Hall London) Bluebeard’s Castle (Lilian Baylis); Associate Designer for Much Ado About Nothing for Guildford Shakespeare Company.
-She has been Assistant Designer for various Guildford Shakespeare Company productions and Anett’s exhibition “From Page to Stage”, based on her MA costume design, was shown at the Robert Philips Gallery.
+Anett’s design work includes Pippin, 9-5, Hair, The Fix (Ivy Arts Centre), and The Picture of Dorian Grey at the Trafalgar Studio; Pygmalion, Jekyll and Hyde, Christmas Carol for European Arts Italian tour, Bacchae for aod (National Trust open air theatre), Don’t Dribble on the Dragon for The People’s Theatre Company; Henry V, King Arthur for Guildford Shakespeare Company; MIL-STD -1815 Alan Turing for Goldsmith College; Doubt and Pygmalion for Enigma Theatre; The Promise ( Elizabeth Hall London) Bluebeard’s Castle (Lilian Baylis); Associate Designer for Much Ado About Nothing for the Guildford Shakespeare Company.
+Anett’s exhibition “From Page to Stage”, based on her MA costume design, was shown at the Robert Philips Gallery.
 Anett is delighted to be part of the W11 family again!

 Stephen Ley, Lighting Designer

-Stephen works regularly with the Tower Theatre Company, for whom he has lit over 120 productions at its various London venues.
-He is also a Trustee of the Company.
-As well as being a freelance lighting cameraman, Stephen has created lighting designs for many diverse companies and venues including productions at the Edinburgh Fringe, Minack Open Air Theatre in Cornwall, the West End’s Leicester Square Theatre.
-Most recently he has had the pleasure of working with Dame Shirley Bassey and Yusuf/Cat Stevens on music projects.
+Stephen works regularly with the Tower Theatre Company, for whom he is a Trustee, and has lit over 120 productions of their productions at various London venues.
+He has also created lighting designs for many diverse companies and venues including productions at the Edinburgh Fringe, Minack Open Air Theatre in Cornwall and the West End’s Leicester Square Theatre.
+More recently he has had the pleasure of working with Dame Shirley Bassey and Yusuf/Cat Stevens on music projects.
 Stephen is very pleased to be lighting this year’s production of Shawdowtracks again and particularly revisiting one of W11 Opera’s most successful commissions.
 Different venue, musical director, stage director and have made this an exciting prospect.
 Away from a day job as a Lighting Cameraman, lighting live performances is a particular interest and working with the amazing W11 Opera is an added bonus.